-One of the worst floods in the state’s history began in March 1987 and lasted until April of the same year.
+One of the worst floods in the state’s history was the Great Flood of 1987 which began in March and lasted until April of the same year.
 Two warm spring rainstorms (one in March and one in April) contributed to rapid snowmelt and led to heavy flooding throughout the northeastern coast.

 Flood events leave a series of lingering effects, such as damage to or the complete loss of life, property, communication systems, transportation, crops, livestock, mold, long-term health issues, and an interruption to local businesses.

 Maine is almost synonymous with frigid temperatures.
 It’s no surprise, based on its location, that the entire state is vulnerable to extreme winter weather conditions, such as blizzards, ice storms, freezing rain, sleet storms, snowstorms, heavy snowfall, and nor’easters.